d-mcsorley/Gallus/Readme.md

 var people = connection.Query<Person, IList<Car>>(sql, (person, cars) => { person.Cars = cars; });
 ```

 You can see the __Query__ method takes two generic type parameters, __Person__ and __IList<Car>__ which are then mapped in-line.
-In order to do this mapping Gallus makes two assumptions, the first being that each object has an __Id__ column as a primary key and that this is the same for the database tables underneath (there is an override *splitOn* if this is not the case that takes comma seperated string) and the second being the objects will be joined in the same order that they are mapped, thats important.
+In order to do this mapping Gallus makes two assumptions, the first being that each object has an __Id__ column as a primary key and that this is the same for the database tables underneath (there is an override *splitOn* if this is not the case that takes comma separated string) and the second being the objects will be joined in the same order that they are mapped, thats important.

 In this way you can map single nested objects e.g.